study-uhp/study-uhp.github.io/index.md

 The [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).

-This file contains default definitions for Profiles, Projects, and Interests and the relationships between them.
+This file contains default definitions for Users, Profiles, and Sessions and the relationships between them.
 Consult the walkthrough video for more details.

 The settings.development.json file contains a field called “loadAssetsFile”.
-It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
+It is set to true, but if you change it to false, then the data in the file app/private/data.json will not be loaded.
 The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.

 Quality Assurance
 ---

 ### ESLint
-BowFolios includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+Study UHp includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ~~~
 meteor npm run lint